 Airborne wi-fi has overtaken the aviation industry.
 According to surveys, in-flight wi-fi service is the number one feature that frequent flyers want when they fly.
-The good news is that the service creates revenue opportunities for airlines, manufacturers, private jet operators and maintenance shops.
+The good news is that the service creates revenue opportunities for airlines, manufacturers, private jet operators, and maintenance shops.
 Here is a quick review of the ins and outs of broadband at 41,000 feet.

 Broomfield, Colorado-based Aircell, which was later bought by Gogo and branded as Gogo Business Aviation, obtained an exclusive license from the Federal Communications Commission (FCC) and Federal Aviation Administration (FAA) in 2006 to provide in-flight broadband service.
 In the same year, companies began to offer wifi services for free.

 Most major U.S. carriers offer Internet service on at least some of their aircraft.
-All AirTran and Virgin America flights offer broadband, while select Air Canada, Alaska, Delta, United and US Airways airplanes do.
+All AirTran and Virgin America flights offer broadband, while select Air Canada, Alaska, Delta, United, and US Airways airplanes do.
 Frontier is under contract to outfit its entire fleet.

 According to Aircell, 1015 North American airliners offer in-flight wifi, with more being added weekly.